 - Refrigerate any leftovers within 2 hours of eating out.
 Reheat them until they’re steaming hot (165 °F) and eat them within 2 days.

-- Avoid foods that may have raw, unpasteurized eggs (such as Caesar salad dressing, fresh mayonnaise or aioli, and hollandaise sauce).
+- Avoid foods that may have raw, unpasteurized eggs.
+This includes Caesar salad dressing, fresh mayonnaise or aioli, and hollandaise sauce.